 Midwives are trained in Low-Risk pregnancy which easily alerts us to an issue.
 We then, depending on the situation, will use our skills to address the emergency and resolve it or stabilize and transfer to a higher level facility.

 Midwives carry the supplies needed to address any emergency even when planning a low-risk birth.
 We always carry oxygen and resuscitation equipment for mom & baby, we have IV fluids, antibiotics to administer during labor if needed, pitocin for postpartum issues, and our training in emergency skills for labor, birth, and the postpartum.
 All Midwives must be Licensed by the state, carry an active NRP (neonatal resuscitation program) and CPR certificate.

 Do you check the baby after birth?

+Both you and baby are monitored before being sent home.
 We provide the same newborn exam which is done at the hospital, we also carry the eye ointment and the Vitamin K shot.
-Both you and baby are monitored before being sent home.
+Baby also gets screened for CHD (Congenital Heart Disease) that is done at the birth and again at the 48hr visit.

 Who checks on me after the baby is born?

 Midwives are trained to care for mom in the prenatal period, birth, and postpartum.
 We provide several visits up to 6wks postpartum to check on you and baby and make sure everyone is transitioning good health-wise.